magomimmo/modern-cljs/doc/tutorial-14.md

 Ops, it seems that the Ajax version of the Shopping Calculator does not work anymore as expected.
 What's happening?

-## FIAT - Fix It Again Tony
+### Fix the failed virtual test

-By having changed the `Calculate` input from `type="button"` to `type="submit"` now when the user click it, the control passes for default to the `action="/shopping"` URI of the `method="post"` associated to the Shopping form.
+By having changed the `Calculate` input from `type="button"` to `type="submit"`, when now the user clicks it, the control passes to the `action="/shopping"` which is called as a POST request to the server.

-We already afforded this problem for the `login` context in a [previuos tutorial][10] and solved it just by preventing the click event to be passes to the default, which is the `action="/shopping"`/`method="post"` pair associated to the form.
-So, just code the same thing in the `src/cljs/modern_cljs/shopping.cljs`.
+We already afforded this problem in a [previuos tutorial][10] dedicated to the `login` example and we solved it by preventing the click event to be passes to the action associated to the form.

+We need to code the same thing in the `src/cljs/modern_cljs/shopping.cljs` file.
 Open the `shopping.cljs` file and modify the function associated to the `click` event as follows.

 ```clojure
 (defn ^:export init []